certeu/morio/docs/docs/reference/terminology/wbuilder-service/readme.md

 The Morio **Windows Builder Service** (rbuilder) is an on-demand service that builds Morio client packages for the Windows platform.

-To learn more, visit [the WBuilder Serice guide](/docs/guides/services/wbuilder).
+To learn more, visit [the WBuilder Service guide](/docs/guides/services/wbuilder).